cognate-lang/cognate/INTRODUCTION.md

 Cognate also allows (but discourages) mutating variables with `Set`.

 ```
-Let X be 'hello';
+Let X be "hello";
 Print X;
-Set X to 'mutated';
+Set X to "mutated";
 Print X again;
 ```